mia-platform/documentation/docs/runtime_suite/crud-service.md

 To paginate you must use the following query parameters:

 - **_l**: limits the number of documents returned.
 Minimum value 1.
 Maximum value 200.
-You you pass more that 200 the CRUD Service truncate to 200 the result unless the environment variable named *CRUD_LIMIT_CONSTRAINT_ENABLED* is set to *false*.
+If you pass more that 200, the CRUD Service truncate to 200 the result unless the environment variable named *CRUD_LIMIT_CONSTRAINT_ENABLED* is set to *false*.
 - **_sk**: skip the specified number of documents.
 Minimum value 0.
 Maximum value is bigint.

 This is an example of request that get *two documents per page* and you ask for the *third page* (skip 4 documents).